vulnersCom/zabbix-threat-control/README.md

-# What the plugin does:
+# What the plugin does

-Using Zabbix API, receives the list of installed packages, the name and version of the OS from all the servers in the infrastructure (if the "Template Vulers" template is linked with them).
+The plugin provides in the Zabbix the information about the vulnerabilities of the entire infrastructure: the scope of the impact, and a list of affected hosts and ways to fix them.

+# How the plugin works

 Transmits this data to Vulners, and in return receives information on the vulnerabilities of each server.

 Processes the received information, aggregates it and display it in Zabbix in the following form:
-* CVSS score for each server.
+- CVSS score for each server.
-* Command to fix all detected vulnerabilities of the server (where vulnerabilities were detected).
+- Command to fix all detected vulnerabilities of the server (where vulnerabilities were detected).
-* List of security bulletins with the description of the vulnerabilities of the packages for the whole infrastructure.
+- List of security bulletins with the description of the vulnerabilities of the packages for the whole infrastructure.
-* List of the packages that are vulnerable for the whole infrastructure.
+- List of the packages that are vulnerable for the whole infrastructure.

 Information about the security bulletins and packages  is presented in a following form:
 - CVSS score of package or bulletins.